Wrexham, Mold and Connah's Quay Railway: The Dee Crossing

-Notwithstanding the friendly relations with the London and North Western Railway, the WM&CQR turned to the Manchester, Sheffield and Lincolnshire Railway for help from 1884.
+Notwithstanding the friendly relations with the London and North Western Railway, the WM&CQR turned to the Manchester, Sheffield and Lincolnshire Railway (MS&LR) for help from 1884.
 The Dee Crossing was authorised, but unaffordable for the WM&CQR, and the MS&LR agreed to build from Shotton High Level (on the south side of the Dee) into Chester.
 This took the form of the Chester and Connah's Quay Railway, authorised on 31 July 1885.
-This ran from the end of the Hawarden loop at Shotton to the Cheshire Lines Committee network at Chester Northgate.
+This ran from the end of the Hawarden loop at Shotton to the Cheshire Lines Committee (CLC) network at Chester Northgate.
 The MS&LR was a participant in the CLC and this gave the company access from the WM&CQR lines to its own network further east.

 The Hawarden Bridge, a prodigious structure, was inaugurated on 3 August 1889 with an opening span for river traffic, and the line from Chester to Shotton High Level, crossing the bridge, was opened on 31 March 1890.
 A Chester Northgate to Wrexham passenger service of three trains a day was started, worked by the MS&LR.